AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Private, abstract state, refining onto concrete state of embedded package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example is based around the packages from section `Private, abstract state, refining onto concrete state of private child`_, with the private child packages converted into embedded packages.
+This example is based around the packages from section :ref:`ms-asm_abstract_state_refined_in_embedded_package-label`, with the private child packages converted into embedded packages and the refinement onto concrete visible state.

 Specification in SPARK 2005: